zruv/ESP32-Emulation-with-ESP-IDF/README.md

     qemu-system-xtensa -nographic -machine esp32 -drive file=build/blink.elf,if=mtd,format=raw
     ```

-### c.
+### 2.3.
 Build and Run the Blink and DHT Sensor Application

 1.  **Modify `main/CMakeLists.txt`**: To run the blink and DHT sensor application, you need to modify `main/CMakeLists.txt` to include `app_main.c` and exclude `temperature_sensor.c`.
     ```cmake